 You gonna sit in an office all day there, buddy?
 Heck no, you want to get out there into the world and put your feet and body all over it!
 Relaxing in the warm summer grass will suck the cold void of day-to-day cognizance from you in no time flat!

 – Go to a fun restaurant and hang out with pals; or maybe with a lady, you Romeo!

 “Everyday’s a Friday,” when you’re chowing down on a deep-friend mound of beer-batter quesadillas with friends, but get this—you can bring a date in on that action!
 Imagine yourself sitting in one of Chili’s gourmet thrones, you and her; freeze-frame and spin it in bullet-time as you throw another calf-elbow popper at her mouth like you’re a cool, partying Neo.
 Laughing it up, too bad she didn’t laugh when I ordered a “Penis Colada”, nor when I repeated it louder and funnier and also elbowed her in the ribs.
 Yet her dating page very specifically emphasized liking to have fun and a sense of humor.
 Who’s the real douchebag here?
 Not you, pal, as long as you remember these summer safety tips!

 – Ride bikes in a t-shirt and shorts!

 What are you doing walking around, when you could be biking instead?
 Not only is bike-riding an excellent way to reduce your carbon footprint, it’s also a way to have fun while exercising.
-Ditch those pesky subway ticket prices and pedal on down to the lake, the park or the community college and interrupt your writing course to loudly read all the emails I wrote you, including the ones I never sent and the ones you didn’t receive because of unconstitutional filtering software.
+Ditch those pesky subway ticket prices and pedal on down to the lake, the park or maybe to the community college where I’ll interrupt your writing course to loudly read all the emails I wrote you, including the ones I never sent and the ones you didn’t receive because of unconstitutional filtering software.
 Don’t forget a bottle of water or Gatorade!

 – Get some books from your local library!